 Another way to save time and money is getting a Hop-on Hop-off bus ticket, these buses will bring you to the main attractions in Florence, without you having to figure out how to navigate in the city.

 The Tuscany region is a common destination for those looking for a drive with nice views and good stops along the way.
 But if a Tuscany road trip is not what you are looking for, don’t worry.

-For those wondering, Florence does have its own international airport, which is only the second busiest in the Tuscany region, behind Pisa international airport, which is also an option since Pisa is located just 43kms from Florence.
+For those wondering, Florence does have its own international airport, which is only the second busiest in the Tuscany region, behind Pisa International Airport, which is also an option since Pisa is located just 43 km from Florence.
 There are transfers to bring you from Pisa airport to your hotel in Florence, you can guarantee it here.

 However, if you are coming to Florence by train, you will probably arrive at the main railway station, called Firenze Santa Maria Novella, just a short walk distance from the central area, pretty close to the Duomo there are many hotels in this area.